lsst/dp0_lsst_io/docs/delegate-resources/getting-started.rst

 **Participate in the Rubin Community Forum.**
 Ask questions about DP0, or show-and-tell your DP0-related investigations in the `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`__.
-Respond to questions or discussion topics raised by other DP0 delegates.
+Respond to questions or discussion topics raised by other DP0 users.
 This helps to build a global self-supporting network of scientists engaged in LSST research.

 **Participate in virtual events.**